flavioaiello/swarm-router/README.md

 ```
 Your services can be exposed by simply adding network alias names in case they are listening on port 8080 on stack level swarm-router.
 In any other case you can eighter switch the default port or override based on a name pattern like startswith:<port>.
 For intrastack communication you can either use the service short names or define more short named aliases

-## Getting Started
-Common docker swarm mode platform requirements can be accomplished by combining different swarm-router capabilites.
-The above use cases are made by single swarm-router instance for simple use-cases eg. in cascading mode to isolate stacks from each other.

 ## Configuration
 ### Listener